Cwexus/xyops/docs/api.md

 ## Buckets

 A storage bucket is a logical container for storing files, for use in events and workflows.
 Buckets can hold an arbitrary number of files, and JSON data.

+Bucket APIs define and manage buckets, their metadata, data blobs and file lists.
+Use them to list, fetch, create, update, and delete buckets; and to upload/download/delete files associated with a bucket.
+Jobs and workflows can read and write bucket content at runtime (e.g., exchange inputs/outputs).
+Metadata operations typically require create/edit/delete privileges; listing and fetching only require a valid session or API Key.

 ### get_buckets